Why Do I Have So Many Food Sensitivities?

 Aside from environmental mold exposure, foods can also be a source of mold toxins.
 Grains, nuts, fruits, cacao, alcoholic drinks, and meat fed with moldy crops can also be a source of mold toxin exposure.

 In conclusion, the combination of leaky gut, loss of immune tolerance, stress, traumas, and toxic exposures can cause you to develop inflammatory reactions to food.
-If you have a lot of food sensitivities and your list of inflammatory foods keeps growing, it’s time to investigate these causes.
+If you have many food sensitivities and your list of inflammatory foods keeps growing, it’s time to investigate these causes.

 - Farré R, Fiorani M, Abdu Rahiman S, Matteoli G. Intestinal permeability, inflammation and the role of nutrients.
 Nutrients.
 2020;12(4):1185. doi:10.3390/nu12041185